Health and Wellness

 Tip 4: Start combating social isolation

-- Reach out and build new networks.
-Say hi to a neighbour, make new friends and call or write to old friends regularly to beat isolation.
+• Reach out and build new networks: Say hi to a neighbour, make new friends, and call or write to old friends regularly.

-- Try something new.
-Book a masked walk around the block or a cookie exchange with a neighbour, or join an online class or book club for seniors.
+• Try something newTake a walk around the block or have a cookie exchange with a neighbour.
+Join a class or club for seniors.

 Tip 5: Consider safe senior living